-Ivanovo is located in the central part of European Russia, administrative center of Ivanovo oblast.
-The city is also known as “the city of brides”, “the land of printed cotton”, “Russian Manchester”, “Red Manchester”.
+Ivanovo is a city located in the central part of European Russia, about 300 km north-east of Moscow.
+It is the capital of the Ivanovo region.
+It is also known as “the city of brides”, “the land of printed cotton”, “Russian Manchester”, “Red Manchester”.
 Ivanovo is called the Russian textile industry capital for hundreds of years.

 Ivanovo was founded by merging of two settlements in 1871.
-First one was Ivanovo village (flax-processing center), second one - Voznesensky Posad (industrial center).
-The new town received name Ivanovo-Voznesensk.
+The first one was Ivanovo village (a flax-processing center), the second one - Voznesensky Posad (an industrial center).
+The new town received the name Ivanovo-Voznesensk.

-At the beginning of the 20th century, the town was competing with Lodz town (that time also the part of the Russian Empire) for the title of the European main textile production center.
+At the beginning of the 20th century, the town was competing with Lodz town (that time also the town of the Russian Empire) for the title of the European main textile production center.

 Ivanovo places of interest

 Ivanovo is famous first of all by the monuments of constructivism epoch (the 30s of the 20th century): the-ship-house, the-horseshoe-house and the like.
 There are a lot of historical and revolutionary monuments in the city which make it rather specific.